Jeremy Orosco knows how to overcome a challenge.

 “It was a struggle,” Orosco said.

 It was a struggle that has paid off.
-In June, Orosco will graduate with a bachelor’s degree in mechanical engineering from UC San Diego, which recently accepted him into and granted him a full fellowship for its Ph.D. program.
+Orosco graduated with a bachelor’s degree in mechanical engineering from UC San Diego and was later accepted in the university's Ph.D. program with a full fellowship.

 Supporters, such as MiraCosta College English Professor Jane Mushinsky, never had a doubt.